 They’re caused by a mixture of electron excitations and magnetic fields.
 The Northern Lights are in fact the result of collisions between gaseous particles in the Earth’s atmosphere with charged particles released from the sun’s atmosphere.
 The charged particles are mostly deflected by the earth’s magnetic field.

-The earth’s magnetic field is weaker at either pole
+11. The Earth’s magnetic field is weaker at either pole

 Because of the earth’s weaker magnetic field, some particles enter the earth’s atmosphere and collide with gas particles.
 These collisions release light that we observe as the dancing lights of the north (and the south).